RESILIENT CIVIC LEADERSHIP

 Tuesdays & Thursdays 1pm - 3pm EST / 10am - 12 pm PST

 TUESDAY, MAY 25 - JUNE 24, 2021

 Scholarships available based on need.

 Uncertain and turbulent times call for ethical and resilient civic leadership.

-In this 5 week (2 sessions a week) interactive program, learn to cultivate the values and leadership skills required to increase personal, social and environmental well-being.
+In this 5 week (2 sessions a week) interactive program, learn to cultivate the values and leadership skills required to enhance empirical and ethical decision-making and increase personal, social and environmental well-being.

 By covering a range of skills from self-regulation, relating to others ethically and with compassion to engaging with complex systems, this training builds towards compassionate integrity: the ability to lead in accordance with one's values with a recognition of our common humanity, fostering trust and social cohesion―the key to resilient workplaces and communities.